rom-orlovich/my-trainees-management/README.md

 ## Main Features:

-1. **Modify App's Data** - Create/Read/Update/Delete the following data: Trainees, training programs, training programs' exercises, muscles group, equipment, leads, cities and locations.
+1. **Modify App's Data** - Create/Read/Update/Delete the following data: Trainees, training programs, training programs's exercises, muscles group, equipment, leads, cities and locations.
-2. **Table Pagination** - Shows when there are more than 10 items.
+2. **Table Pagination** - Shows when there are more than 5 items.
 3. **Filter Table's Rows By Name** - Filters the table items by name.
 4. **Autocomplete Search Input** - Suggests a list of results from the server. \
-   Infinite scroll: When there are more than 10 possible suggestions, the users can scroll and fetch more suggestions from the server.
+   Infinite scroll: When there are more than 5 possible suggestions, the users can scroll and fetch more suggestions from the server.
 5. **Notifications System** - Notifications display for various user activities.
 6. **Users System** -
    - Multiple personal trainers able to log in and manage their business.
-   - Personal trainers can register new trainees to thier system and send them an email to sign up and create thier personal users to track their progress.
+   - Personal trainers can register new trainees to their system and send them an email to sign up and create their personal users to track their progress.
    - Each user role has different permission to access app rescources.
    - Persistent login system based on rotate refresh token mechanism.

 ## Coming soon:
-1.  **Trainee Profile Page** - The page will display all his personal data, programs and his subscription status.
+1.  **Trainee & Trainer Profile Page** - The page will display their personal account data.
 2.  **Additional System Data** - Nutrition program's progress, financial system and suppliers.
+3.  **Food Nutrition Api** - The app will interface with food api in order to build nutrtion menus.
-3.  **Statistics Page** - Personal trainers will have a graphical overview of their business.
+4.  **Statistics Page** - Personal trainers will have a graphical overview of their business. \
+Trainees will have a graphical overview about their progress.
+6. **Trainer & Trainee Schedule** - Personal Trainers will able to schedule new trainings and meetings sessions. \
+Trainees will able to watch thier next sessions.